presidioworkshops/presidioworkshops/content/workshops/example/prerequisites.md

 ## Step 5

-From the `redhatgov.github.io` repo directory, run the Hugo server:
+From the `presidioworkshops` repo directory, run the Hugo server:

 ```
 $ hugo server